 If your identity provider includes a self-signed certificate, you may encounter an error when specifying the HTTPS URL of the metadata.
-This error occurs because Portal for ArcGIS cannot verify the identity provider's self-signed certificate.
+This error occurs because ArcGIS Enterprise cannot verify the identity provider's self-signed certificate.
 Alternatively, use HTTP in the URL or one of the other options below, or configure your identity provider with a trusted certificate.

 - A file—Upload a file that contains metadata information about the identity provider.

 - Parameters specified here—Directly enter the metadata information about the identity provider by supplying the following:

 - Login URL (Redirect)—Provide the identity provider's URL (that supports HTTP redirect binding) that ArcGIS Enterprise will use to allow a member to sign in.

 - Login URL (POST)—Provide the identity provider's URL (that supports HTTP POST binding) that ArcGIS Enterprise will use to allow a member to sign in.

 - Certificate—Provide the certificate, encoded in the BASE 64 format, for the identity provider.
 This is the certificate that enables ArcGIS Enterprise to verify the digital signature in the SAML responses sent to it from the identity provider.